sergulaydore/EE-551-Fall-2019/lecture10/README.md

 # Lecture 10

-In this class we will cover:
+In this class we covered:

+- Solutions for Homework 5
 - Object Oriented Programming
 - Class Coding Basics